Dog Bite Liability in Florida

 A dog bite judgment that falls on an uninsured owner becomes a personal debt enforceable through Florida’s civil collection system.
 The plaintiff can garnish non-exempt bank accounts, record liens against non-homestead real estate, and seize personal property through a writ of execution.

-Florida’s exemption framework protects most household wealth from judgment collection.
+Florida’s exemptions protect most household wealth from judgment collection.
 Homestead real property is exempt regardless of value.
 Retirement accounts, head of household wages, life insurance cash value, annuities, and tenants by the entireties property held by married couples are all protected.
 An owner whose wealth consists primarily of a homestead and retirement savings may be effectively judgment proof even after a large verdict.

 When a Dog Bite Becomes a Criminal Case

 Florida’s civil strict liability statute is separate from the criminal provisions under § 767.13.
 A typical first-time bite does not trigger criminal exposure.
-The criminal framework applies only when a dog has been officially classified as dangerous and the owner knows about the classification.
+The criminal statutes apply only when a dog has been officially classified as dangerous and the owner knows about the classification.

 A dog is classified as dangerous under § 767.11 based on prior incidents: aggressively biting a person, attacking a person without provocation, or killing or severely injuring a domestic animal while off the owner’s property.
 Once classified, the owner must register the dog, confine it securely, muzzle it when off the property, and post warning signage.
 Noncompliance with these requirements is itself a criminal violation.

 If a classified dangerous dog causes severe injury, the owner faces a second-degree felony carrying up to 15 years in prison and a $10,000 fine.
 If the dog causes death, manslaughter charges can follow.
-Asset protection planning does not address criminal penalties.
-But a criminal prosecution for a dangerous dog attack will almost certainly produce a parallel civil claim, and the resulting judgment creates the same financial exposure described above.
+A criminal prosecution for a dangerous dog attack will almost certainly produce a parallel civil claim, and the resulting judgment creates the same financial exposure described above.

 Confirming Coverage Before an Incident

-The single most valuable step a dog owner can take is verifying insurance coverage before a bite happens, not after.
+Verifying insurance coverage before a bite happens—not after—is the single most effective step a dog owner can take.
 That means reading the actual policy language, not the declarations page summary.

 Owners of breeds that commonly appear on exclusion lists have three options: switch to an insurer that does not apply breed restrictions, add a standalone canine liability endorsement or separate policy, or purchase an umbrella policy with confirmed dog bite inclusion.
 Misrepresenting a dog’s breed to an insurer risks denial of coverage for all claims on the policy, not just the dog-related one.